Barbara Vanderlinden: Roomade (1995–2006)

 In 1995, Vanderlinden founded Roomade, a Brussels-based organization that collaborated with artists, philosophers, and intellectuals to develop projects "embedded in specific social situations" and aimed at "new audiences."
 Emerging in response to Brussels’ lack of experimental spaces for contemporary art in the mid-1990s, Roomade sought to occupy this terrain vague with non-commercial, socially engaged interventions. "embedded in a specific social situation and intended for a new audience."

 As founding director (1996–2006), Vanderlinden spearheaded projects such as the Office Tower Manhattan Center Project (1996–1998), staged across vacant floors of a stalled high-rise in Brussels’ North District.
 A 1997 Knack article described the initiative as addressing "the desperate and long-neglected need for small events," countering the city’s "insane miscalculation of scale."

 In its first year, Roomade started with the Office Tower Projects series (1996–1998) on several vacant floors of the Brussels' Manhattan Center: a megalomaniac metropolitan high-rise in the North district of Brussels that got out of hand.

 Notable commissions included Matt Mullican Under Hypnosis (1996), Boris Groys: The Art of Judgement Show (2000–2002), and Carsten Höller: The Boudewijn Experiment (2000–2001).
 Collaborators spanned Belgian and international figures such as Jan Fabre, Ilya Kabakov, Raqs Media Collective, Tobias Rehberger, Ana Torfs, and Kobe Matthys.
 Roomade also co-produced major exhibitions like Laboratorium (1999, with Hans-Ulrich Obrist) and Indiscipline (2000, with Jens Hoffmann).

-In 2006, Roomade’s directors dissolved the organization to launch the inaugural Brussels Biennial, marking the culmination of its decade-long mission.
+In 2006, Roomade's directors dissolved the organization to launch the inaugural Brussels Biennial, marking the culmination of its decade-long mission.

-Board Membership and Leadership Roles
+Board membership and leadership roles

-From 1998 to 2004, Barbara Vanderlinden served as Vice President of the Contemporary Art Advisory Committee of the Ministry of Culture of the Flemish Community, becoming the youngest person and the first woman ever appointed to the role.
+From 1998 to 2004, Vanderlinden served as Vice President of the Contemporary Art Advisory Committee of the Ministry of Culture of the Flemish Community, becoming the youngest person and the first woman ever appointed to the role.

 In 1997, Vanderlinden served on the artistic committee of the Krasnoyarsk Museum Biennale, an international contemporary art event held in Krasnoyarsk, Russia.

 In 1997, Vanderlinden served a member of the Konklave (Conclave), a curatorial initiative organized by the Stiftung für Kunst und Kultur (Foundation for Art and Culture) in Bonn, Germany.
 The group, comprising 33 international curators and art professionals, advised on the development of the exhibition Zeitwenden, which opened in December 1999.

 From 1998 to 2004, Vanderlinden served as a board member of the Manifesta Foundation, the organizer of Manifesta, the European Nomadic Biennial.

 From 1999 to 2006, Vanderlinden served on the board of directors of De Appel, an Amsterdam-based contemporary arts centre founded in 1975.
 She was appointed to the role during the tenure of Saskia Bos, who directed the organization from 1984 to 2006.